sx-bet/sx-bet-api-docs/source/includes/_markets.md

 }
 ```

-This endpoint retrieves active markets on the exchange
+This endpoint retrieves active markets on the exchange.
+It does not return markets that have been settled or reported.

 ### HTTP Request